telerik/blazor-docs/components/multicolumncombobox/appearance.md

 ## FillMode

-The `FillMode` controls how the TelerikComboBox is filled.
+The `FillMode` controls how the TelerikMultiColumnComboBox is filled.
 You can set it to a member of the `Telerik.Blazor.ThemeConstants.ComboBox.FillMode` class:

 | Class members | Result |
 |------------|--------|